SharkStewdent12/SE3002AssignmentGroup12/README.txt

 Unzip the file.

-From this point, refer to readme.md
+From this point, refer to readme.md from the repository.